abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

            [ 12,  13,  14,  15,  16,  17],
            [ 18,  19,  20,  21,  22,  23]])

-!!!
-Info ""
 The corresponding element in `g` has been modified.

 ???
 Output "Output"
     array([[[  0,   1,   2,   3],